CSCfi/csc-user-guide/docs/computing/connecting/ssh-windows.md

 # SSH client on Windows

 There are various programs that can be used for creating a remote SSH connection on a Windows system.
-This page provides instructions for doing so using a few popular ones.
+This page provides instructions for a few popular alternatives.

 ## PowerShell